Primary Care Nurse Practitioner Residency program

 Benefits

 Residents in the program are considered federal trainees with a competitive stipend and comprehensive benefits package that includes earned vacation and sick leave, paid holidays, and health benefits.
 The resident stipend is based on the current year’s allocation rate for the local area.
-Program participation and completion is not a guarantee of employment however graduates of the residency program have hiring preference for open positions within the VAHCS.
+Program participation and completion is not a guarantee of employment however graduates of the residency program graduates of the residency program will have 1 year of credible experience that supports a competitive selection for hiring for open positions within the VAHCS.

 Eligibility requirements